-8. Notes on Tax Effect Accounting
+7. Notes on Tax Effect Accounting

 The main causes of occurrence of deferred tax assets include tax loss carried forward, loss on valuation of shares of subsidiaries and associates, loss on valuation of investment securities, software, impairment losses, asset retirement obligations, and disallowed allowance for doubtful accounts.
 As a result of considering factors such as recoverability, a valuation allowance has been posted.
-The main cause of the occurrence of deferred tax liabilities is valuation difference on available-for-sale securities.

-9. Notes on Related Party Transactions
+8. Notes on Related Party Transactions